Brazoria County Court Records

 Online Case Search

-Online case searches are free and display basic information such as case number, parties, filing date, court assignment, and docket entries.
+Online case searches are free and show basic information such as case number, parties, filing date, court assignment, and docket entries.
 Document images are generally not available for viewing or download through the portal.

 In-Person Requests